gaurinandwana/PRODIGY_GA_TASK1/Readme.md

 ## Outcome
 Learned how to represent data visually and extract meaningful insights.

+## Key Learnings
+- Understanding data distributions
+- Importance of visualization in analysis
+- Using Python libraries for real-world datasets

 ## Acknowledgement
 This project is part of my Data Science Internship at Prodigy InfoTech.